alpalp1977/movie_query/README.md

 movie_query is project for running a web API that enables users to query movie ratings by movie ids from movielens data.

-Movie ratings are sent in a JSON file.
+Movie ratings are sent as JSON.

-The API is also able to filter movie ratings by date.

 ### Setup